robschaefer/course-project/README.md

 The script performs the following procedures

-- read in the results, subject and activity data sets for the test and training groupd
+- read in the results, subject and activity data sets for the test and training groups
 - read in the variable names from features.txt
-- perform substitutions to make variable names more descriptive
 - assign variables as columnn names on the test and training results
 - use cbind() to put together complete data frames for test and training data
 - use rbind() to merge the 2 datasets into one